t18n/ssr-react-styled-component-boilerplate/README.md

 12. Lazy-loading enabled

 ### Get started
-*React Turbo Boilerplate* using  Component Container architecture, which help you to manage `stateful` and `stateless` component yet making it super flexible.
+*React Turbo Boilerplate* using  Component-Container architecture, which help you to manage `stateful` and `stateless` component yet making it super flexible.
 1. Know the structure
   * `/src/components` -> Where holds all dummies components and components stylesheets.
 Preferrably stateless
   * `/src/containers` -> Where holds all smart components and **NO** components stylesheets.
 Supposably for React classes with data manipulation ability